Qalayet Bandoura Yakhni a Simple Hearty Tomato Stew

 Career

 His career with the Lufthansa airlines allowed him to travel a lot, so he would visit Palestine often and sometimes more than once a year.
 It’s true he lived far away from his home country and his family but was always close at heart.
-He never missed calling any of his close and extended family members’ on their birthdays, his memory of everyone’s birthdays always impressed me.
+He never missed calling any of his close and extended family members on their birthdays, his memory of everyone’s birthdays always impressed me.

-He always made sure before his visit that my mother has all his favorite Palestinian dishes ready, so he would give her a list of the dishes he is craving and qalayet bandoura was always on the top of the list.
-I think my uncle’s story represents how we all, who live in the diaspora feel about our homeland.
+He always made sure before his visit that my mother had all his favorite Palestinian dishes ready, so he would give her a list of the dishes he was craving and qalayet bandoura was always on the top of the list.
+I think my uncle's story represents how we all, who live in the diaspora feel about our homeland.
 Rest in peace khalo I miss you and may your memory be eternal.

 Here is how to make Qalayet Bandoura yakhni